Has your flight ever been severely delayed, or have you ever missed your connecting flight requiring an overnight stay?

 Chase does not cover non-family travel companions or a boyfriend/girlfriend traveling with you unless they are authorized users of the card.

 American Express covers more people, including (1) the cardholder, (2) spouse or domestic partner, (3) dependent children up to 19 (or 26 if attending college), and (4) travel companions traveling together with you.
+However, all covered travelers are combined into the maximum limit per trip of $300 to $500 per covered trip.

 Likely No Coverage in Home City